angelaanjorin/Hangman/README.md

 ### Functionality Requirements:
 1. The user will be able to:
       * Give thier name and city.
-      * Dicide if they want to play again, see the leaderboard or exit the game at the end of playing a game.
+      * Decide if they want to play again, see the leaderboard or exit the game at the end of playing a game.

 ## Skeleton
 The flowchart for this project was created using[draw.io] and was a guide for the whole project.